gerardnico/git-x/README.md

 ### Git-Exec - Multiple-repository execution

-The most useful one is [git exec](build/docs/bin/git-exec.md) that permits to execute a git command against multiple repositories at once.
+The most useful one is [git exec](build/docs/bin/git-exec.md).
+This extension permits to execute a git command against multiple repositories at once.

-This tool permits to manage a mono-repository where all subdirectories are an independent git repository.
+You can then manage a mono-repository where all subdirectories are an independent git repository.

 ### Git-Hosting-Backup - Backup your repositories